 of Solaris or SunOS.
 I can only access Goliath through samba, so I can't keep

-my file permissions straight without using sifter
+my file permissions straight without using sifter.

 Mostly I want to transfer my source code, and my .Xdefault type files.
 However, I want to keep different versions of .Xdefault files since there is some difference between the machines.